 Pet supplies and accessories sold by retailers also encounter mounting competition not only from mass merchandisers but by smaller outlets because there are no regulations that limit their sales.

-For online retailers, favorable economic conditions in the pet supply segment can be complimented through product innovation.
+For online retailers, favourable economic conditions in the pet supply segment can be complemented through product innovation.
 Since mass-market brands offer goods with little differentiation, the spike in exclusive niche products will help diversify the current price competition.

-In this way, niche product marketing will become mandatory to success for brands positioning themselves apart in the space.
+In this way, niche product marketing will become mandatory for success for brands positioning themselves apart in the space.

 4. Pets Stores, Retail, and Pop-Ups: Don’t Bite the Hand That Feeds You